MarioBroi/js-campominato-grid/MagicField/readme.md

 - create an empty mushroomArray

 - (while) loop over until the empty array has 16 elements (not repeated)
-    - check the generated number is includeed for tyhe mush array
+    - check the generated number is includeed for the mush array
     - if not push the number in array

 - read the numbers of the clicked cell